Bart-Developer/Bart-Developer/README.md

 For the frontend I use frameworks like Vue.js & Vue CLI -V 3.x and React.js.

-For backend I use Java with frameworks like Spring Boot with Maven and Gradle support. and on the other hand Mongo to develop applications for cell phones.
+For backend I use Java with frameworks like Spring Boot with Maven and Gradle support.
+And on the other hand Mongo to develop applications for cell phones.

 I am currently studying Kotlin and Python.